 The query interface is what most people are familiar with, and it's probably what comes to mind when you hear the term "search engine."
-The query interface is the page that users see when they navigate to a search engine to enter a search term.
+The query interface is the page, or user interface, that users see when they navigate to a search engine to enter a search term.

 There was a time when the search engine interface looked very much like the Ask.com page shown in Figure 1-1.
-The interface was a simple page with a search box and a button to activate the search.
+This interface was a simple page with a search box and a button to activate the search, and not much more.